onion2k/narrator/README.md

 # Narrator

-Narrator is a tool to generate storybook stories from existing React components.
+Narrator is a tool to generate storybook stories and tests from existing React components.

 # Usage

-Run `node narrator.js`.
+Run `node narrator.js` or `npm run watch`.